 We capitalize certain costs associated with the development of new software products, new software for internal use and major software enhancements to existing software.
 These costs are amortized over the estimated useful life of the software beginning with its introduction or roll-out.
 If, at any time, it is determined that capitalized software provides a reduced economic benefit, the unamortized portion of the capitalized development costs will be expensed, in part or in full, as an impairment, which may have a material impact on our consolidated results of operations and financial position.
-During fiscal 2014, we recognized a \$29.1 million impairment charge primarily related to capitalized software development costs, as we ceased development of a third-party enterprise operating system and decided to address our international technology needs through an internally developed proprietary solution.
+For example, during fiscal 2017, we recognized a \$19.4 million charge primarily related to fully impairing costs previously capitalized in connection with the development of business operating software.